 Building a successful data science career in Illinois is much easier with a degree from one of the state’s top programs.
 Illinois has first-rate undergraduate and graduate-level educational opportunities at public and private universities.
 In addition, there are both on-campus and online programs available that meet the needs of students in different phases of life.

 Career Outlook for Data Scientists in Illinois

-Job opportunities in Illinois are concentrated heavily around Chicago.
-LinkedIn shows over 4,000 data science-related jobs in the greater metropolitan area.
 The Windy City is home to several data science startups, such as Uptake and Narrative Science, and often hosts relevant conferences and workshops.
-Filtering for the rest of the state adds 1,500 additional opportunities with companies across numerous spaces, including healthcare and agriculture.
-On Glassdoor, job postings from major employers, such as United Airlines, Discover, and Kraft Heinz, advertise for various data science roles, from analyst-level positions to senior engineering opportunities.
+Major employers, such as United Airlines, Discover, and Kraft Heinz, often advertise for various data science roles in Chicago, from analyst-level positions to senior engineering opportunities.

 Fortunately, the cost of living in Illinois sits right around the national average.
 Statewide grocery, housing, and healthcare costs all fall below U.S. metrics.
 As expected, the most expensive living in the state is around Chicago where the median home cost is around $230k.
 However, this is only $15k more than the national benchmark, making the city one of the more affordable major U.S. cities.
 Overall, the median home cost in the state is only $180k.

 Pursuing a career in data science first requires a strong background in computer science, math, and data analytics.
 Fortunately, building the right knowledge base and skill set is easy at the state’s top public and private institutions.